 As outlined in a 2011 California Debt and Investment Advisory Commission (CDIAC) report, Debt Burdens of California State and Local Governments: Past, Present and Future (Wassmer and Fisher, 2011), one approach to evaluating the feasibility and reasonableness of a proposed tax measure is to assess its affordability: whether individuals and governments can afford the tax (and its associated debt) and everything else they want to purchase.
 One measure of ability to pay is the effective tax rate (ETR).
+This analysis was focused on limits for Mello-Roos financing, a different funding mechanism than will likely be used for flood management.
+However, it does provide a comparable methodology for looking at the ability to incur more debt.
 The total ETR on a parcel is equal to the total taxes on the home divided by the assessed value of the home.
 The taxes consist of ad valorem taxes and fixed charges.
 Ad valorem taxes are percentage taxes applied to the net assessed value of the home.
 Under California Proposition 13 passed in 1978, general ad valorem taxes are capped at 1.00 percent of net assessed value and nearly all of that goes to counties, cities, and school districts.
-Ad valorem taxes above 1.00 percent must be passed by local voters, including payment for any voter-approved GO debt issued by public entities, such as cities, school districts, community college districts, and water districts.
+Ad valorem taxes above 1.00 percent must be passed by local voters, including payment for any voter-approved general obligation (GO) debt issued by public entities, such as cities, school districts, community college districts, and water districts.
 In contrast, fixed charges and assessments are not impacted by the value of the home.
 These charges, among them Mello-Roos special taxes and special assessments, finance public facilities and services such as city and school facilities, street and storm drain maintenance, and park maintenance.
 Because fixed charges are not impacted by changing values, homes with high fixed charges will have their tax rates decrease as their assessed value increases.